 “For breakfast, I’ve got house-made ricotta on toast which will always change with the seasons.
 So, for Spring we had a version with fresh peas and shaved zucchini and raw green toppings.
 But now for Summer, we would do nectarine and heirloom tomatoes.
 We’ll always have ricotta toast on the menu but change those toppings.

 “It's fairly simple food, but fresh, wholesome and focused around the produce.
 I didn't want it to be overly complicated because I still want the cafe to maintain a relaxed neighbourhood vibe.”

 Our picks from the current Breakfast menu would have to be the Tomato Braised Beans with Smokey Baba Ganoush and the ever-so-popular, Breakfast Plate.
 For lunch, you can’t go past one of the Ciabatta Sandwiches; if you’re a meat eater we’d have to suggest the House-Smoked Beef Brisket.

-With a delicious menu, quality coffee, relaxed vibes, and a fenced outdoor area, Clyde St Cafe is also perfect for families of all sizes and most importantly; our four-legged friends!
+The overall vibe of the café is good food, good coffee and good vibes.
+With a fenced outdoor area, the space is also perfect for families of all sizes and most importantly; our four-legged friends!